biratdatta/youtubeshortsblocker/README.md

 ## Description

 The **Youtube Shorts Blocker** is a Chrome extension designed to prevent access to Youtube Shorts using the `chrome.declarativeNetRequest` API.
-This extension leverages rules specified in `rules_1.json` to block requests related to Youtube Shorts.

 ![Youtube Shorts Blocker](images/s.png)

 ### Features

 - Blocks access to Youtube Shorts web pages.
-- Utilizes the `chrome.declarativeNetRequest` API to enforce blocking rules.

 ## Installation